gauravgupta45/Face_Recognition-Python-Project-4th-Sem/README.md

 * After your face model is trained completely, screen will dissappear.

-* Now you have to login by clicking Login button.
+* Now you have to login by clicking `Sign In` button.

 * Camera screen will get Opened and if any trained face appear at screen, login page in GUI will be opened.